 Compare to other beginners ukulele, this might be sort of expensive but really worth the price.
-It is soprano size, meaning it is longer and 12 frets of this ukulele have more space compared to other types such as Tenor and Concert.
+It is soprano size, meaning it is longer and 12 frets of this uke have more space compared to other types such as Tenor and Concert.

-Even if its dimension is small (21 x 6.6 x 2.4), it is surely durable and produces a sound that something a beginner will love.
+Even if its dimension is small (21 x 6.6 x 2.4), it is surely durable and produces a sound that is something a beginner will love.